dont-ask-why/Picoximeter/README.md

 <img src="./Images/Day_UI.png" alt="Bright UI for the app." height="400"/><img src="./Images/Night_UI.png" alt="Das UI for the app." height="400"/>

+### Blood Pressure Monitoring
+In unison with the [BLE Blood Pressure Monitor Project](https://github.com/dont-ask-why/BLEBloodPressureMonitor) I implemented an option to connect to said Blood Pressure Monitor and store data from that as well.

 ## License
 GNU General Public License v2.0